para-commando/BattalionBuzz/README.md

 - Node.js (version 14 or later)
 - npm
-- Firebase account for Firestore and storage configuration along with with email/password Authentication
+- Firebase account for Firestore and storage configuration along with email/password Authentication

 ### 🔧 Installation